Disorderly Conduct Charge in Atlantic City Casino Hotel

 When you have been charged with disorderly conduct in a casino hotel, you need to ensure that your rights receive the full protection they deserve.
-My decades of experience and the knowledge I have acquired both as a prosecutor and as a criminal defense attorney allow me to provide my clients with an exceptional defense against criminal charges in Atlantic City or anywhere else in southern New Jersey.
+My decades of experience and the knowledge I have acquired both as a prosecutor and as a criminal defense attorney allow me to provide my clients with an exceptional defense against criminal charges in Atlantic City, Cape May County or anywhere else in south Jersey.

 To schedule a free initial consultation with me, defense attorney John Tumelty, call 609-390-4600.